abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 ### Install needed gems

-Make sure you are using the rvm gemset we created, and install the gems in the Gemfile using bundler:
+Make sure you are using the rvm gemset we created, and install the gems from the Gemfile using bundler:

     rvm use jruby-1.6.7@openedge-ruby
     gem install bundler